The Loan Exchange personal loans review

-How repayment works can vary, depending on your lender.
+Your repayment plan will vary based on the lender you’re connected with.
 Typically, you’ll make a repayment each month on your loan balance and interest.
 Ask your lender if it’s possible to sign up for automatic repayments so it’s one less thing you have to remember each month.
 None of The Loan Exchange’s partners charge prepayment penalties, so you might want to pay off your loan early to save on interest.

 Watch your loan balance and your personal bank account.
 If you notice anything wrong or think you might be late on a repayment, contact your lender as soon as possible.

 Interested in learning more about personal loans before you apply?
-You might want to visit our personal loans guide to find more financing options and compare lenders.
+Visit our personal loans guide to find more financing options and to compare lenders.